galacticcouncil/hydration-docs/docs/participate_in_council_elections.md

 To bring out your vote, click on *Vote* and sign the transaction.

 :::note
 Locked tokens cannot be transferred, however they can still be used for staking and voting in referenda.
-Your tokens will remain lucked and used for subsequent elections until you have decided to unlock them.
+Your tokens will remain locked and used for subsequent elections until you have decided to unlock them.
 :::

 ### Apply as a Council candidate {#polkajs-become_candidate}